Efficient Graph Knowledge Distillation from GNNs to Kolmogorov--Arnold Networks via Self-Attention Dynamic Sampling: METHODOLOGY

 \subsection{SA-DSD Distillation Method}

-We employ the $Query-Key-Value$ mechanism to compute the attention weights of the nodes.
-Given the input feature matrix $X \in \mathbb{R}^{N \times D}$, where $N$ represents the number of nodes and $D$ represents the feature dimension, we first apply three linear transformations to obtain the $Query$, $Key$, and $Value$ representations:
+We employ a $Query$-$Key$ mechanism to compute node-wise attention weights, which serve as a teacher-guided prior for reweighting distillation signals.
+Different from using the raw node features directly, we take the teacher logits as the attention input, i.e., $X_t = f_t(G, X) \in \mathbb{R}^{N \times C}$, where $N$ is the number of nodes and $C$ is the number of classes.
+We first apply two linear transformations to obtain the $Query$ and $Key$ representations: